lucanovello/starter-express-prisma-jwt/docs/ops/runbook.md

 2. To unblock specific users, delete their lockout keys (Prisma `Lockout` table) or flush Redis keys prefixed with `login_attempt`.
 3. Review recent auth logs for brute force IPs and update upstream firewall/CDN rules.

+### Rate limiting ignores forwarded client IP

+1. Confirm `TRUST_PROXY` matches your ingress topology (for example `1` for a single load balancer hop or a CIDR list for static proxy addresses).
+2. Ensure the proxy adds or preserves the correct `X-Forwarded-For` header; sanitise untrusted headers if your provider does not do this automatically.
+3. Check application logs (`req.ip`) to verify the expected client address is observed after trusting proxies.

 ### Metrics endpoint failing authentication

 1. Ensure `METRICS_ENABLED=true`.